oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 ## Support

-Oracle GSM and Sharding Database on Docker is supported on Oracle Linux 7.
+Oracle Globally Distributed Database on Docker is supported on Oracle Linux 7.
-Oracle 23ai GSM and Sharding Database on Podman is supported on Oracle Linux 8 and onwards.
+Oracle Globally Distributed Database on Podman is supported on Oracle Linux 8 and onwards.

 ## License

-To download and run Oracle GSM and Sharding Database, regardless whether inside or outside a Container, ensure to download the binaries from the Oracle website and accept the license indicated at that page.
+To run Oracle Globally Distributed Database, regardless whether inside or outside a Container, ensure to download the binaries from the Oracle website and accept the license indicated at that page.

 All scripts and files hosted in this project and GitHub docker-images/OracleDatabase repository required to build the Docker and Podman images are, unless otherwise noted, released under UPL 1.0 license.